ssbc/rooms2/docs/Participation/Tunneled connection.md

 # Tunneled connection

 A tunneled connection is an indirect connection between two peers assisted by an intermediary peer.
-Ideally, two peers could always connect with each other directly, but often they have (potentially unstable) IP addresses behind NATs and firewalls, making it difficult to consistently and reliably establish connections.
-The purpose of the intermediary peer is to improve connection reliability, because these intermediary peer can be privileged nodes with internet-public IP address, such as from hosting services.
+Ideally, two peers could always connect with each other directly, but they often have unstable IP addresses behind NATs and firewalls, making it difficult to consistently and reliably establish connections.
+The purpose of the intermediary peer is to improve connection reliability, because these intermediary peers can be privileged nodes with public IP addresses, such as from hosting services.

 ## Rough spec